skiplang/skip/docs/overview/deferred_methods.md

 ## Deferred methods

 A deferred method is a method that is inherited by the children of the class, but that is not callable by other methods (unless they are themselves deferred).
-That can be very useful to define a default implementation, but when that implementation signatures is such that it cannot be made visible safely.
+That can be very useful to define a default implementation, but when that implementation signature is such that it cannot be made visible safely.

 ```
 base class MyValue {value: this::TV} {